 Cupcakes have had a moment, haven’t they?
 I think it’s because they evoke childhood happiness with their mini size, they are often incredible flavor combos that appeal to our grown-up taste buds, and it’s a rare occasion when a cupcake isn’t amazingly decorated.
 They really are little tasty, edible pieces of art!

-Why was this cupcake so irresistible?
-It has all the proper elements.
+Why is this particular cupcake recipe so irresistible?
+It has all the proper elements…

 1. Delicious, bad for you…5,000 calorie frosting that I could eat all by itself.

 2. Filling.
 In a flavor that “goes” with the cupcake.
-Not, just jelly, or cream to say you did.
-No, it has to match.
-It has to jive.
-Or just forget about it.
+Not, just jelly, or cream to say you put in filling.
+This filling makes utter sense and is required for these cupcakes to be top-quality.

 4. Pretty, pretty.
 The cupcake has to be art in itself.
-So, technically the cupcake in the picture is pulled apart.
+Technically the cupcake in the picture is pulled apart.
 But, it really is pretty.